New Year's Eve: Belgium

-Belgian farmers also wish their animals a happy New Year.

 Bosnia and Herzegovina

 New Year is widely celebrated in Bosnia and Herzegovina.
 Streets are decorated for New Year's Eve and there is a fireworks show and concerts in all the larger cities.
 Restaurants, clubs, cafes and hotels are usually full of guests and they organize New Year's Eve parties.

 In the capital Sarajevo, Bosnians gather in the Square of children of Sarajevo where a local rock band entertains them.
 Several trumpet and rock groups play until the early morning hours.
 At midnight there is a big fireworks show.

-Czech Republic/Slovakia
+Czechia and Slovakia

 New Year's Eve (Silvestr/Silvester) celebrations and traditions in Czech Republic and Slovakia are very similar.
 New Year's Eve is the noisiest day of the year.
 Czechs and Slovaks generally gather with friends at parties, in pubs, clubs, in the streets, or city squares to eat, drink, and celebrate the new year.
-Fireworks are a popular tradition; in large cities such as Bratislava, or Prague, the fireworks start before noon and steadily increase until midnight.
-In the first minutes after midnight, Czechs and Slovaks toast with champagne, wish each other a happy new year, fortune and health, and go outside for the fireworks.
+Fireworks are a popular tradition; in large cities such as Bratislava, or Prague, the fireworks start before noon and steadily increase until the clock strikes midnight.
+In the first minutes after midnight, Czechs and Slovaks toast with champagne, wish each other a happy new year, fortune and health, and go outside for the fireworks displays.

 In both countries all major TV stations air entertainment shows before and after the midnight countdown, which is followed by the National anthem of each country.
-The Presidents of the republics gave their New Year speech in the morning – the latest Czech President Miloš Zeman renewed the tradition of Christmas speeches.
-In recent years however the Czechoslovak national anthem is played at midnight, in honor of the shared history of both nations.
+The Presidents of the republics gave their New Year speech in the morning – ex-Czech President Miloš Zeman renewed the tradition of Christmas speeches.
+In recent years however the Czechoslovak national anthem is played at midnight in some stations, in honor of the shared history of both nations.

+In this day, Czechs and Slovaks traditionally makes a sandwich-like food, the chlebíčky.
+The recipe is a bread, ham, cheese, egg and tomato.

+The greeting is "Šťastný Nový rok!", but in Christany, they say "Všechno nejlepší do novího roku!" / "Všetko dobré do nového roku!"
+(All the best/goodness to the New Year!) followed by luck, helth etc. same as Birthday, but instead of saying "Thank you" they say "You too", because it's a nationwide holiday.